hackzor12/NotesWebpage/README.md

 # NotesWebpage
 My first Udacity project.
-A web page of notes I took in class
+A web page of notes I took in class.